Skip to main content

 3. Third-Party Attachment: Competency is determined by the residence of the debtor or the third party, such as a bank or employer.

-These rules guarantee that attachment orders, whether preliminary attachments or freezing orders, are efficiently processed and enforced, including the enforcement of foreign judgments within the Netherlands.
+These rules ensure that attachment orders, whether preliminary attachments or freezing orders, are efficiently processed and enforced under Dutch law, including the enforcement of foreign judgments in the Netherlands.

-When applying for an attachment order within the Netherlands, certain circumstances require the applicant to illustrate a warranted suspicion that the respondent debtor is likely to embezzle or alienate the assets at hand.
+When applying for an attachment order in the Netherlands, certain circumstances require the applicant to demonstrate a warranted suspicion that the respondent debtor is likely to embezzle or alienate the assets at hand.
 This requirement is particularly relevant when the attachment entails movable or immovable property, intellectual property rights, or shares in a legal entity.

-According to Article 711(1) of the Dutch Code of Civil Procedure (DCCP), in conjunction with Articles 714 and 725, the applicant must illustrate this warranted suspicion to justify the attachment.
+According to Article 711(1) of the Dutch Code of Civil Procedure (DCCP), in conjunction with Articles 714 and 725, the applicant must demonstrate this warranted suspicion to justify the attachment.

-The requirement of a warranted suspicion of embezzlement or alienation is a critical aspect of the legal remedies available for debt collection within the Netherlands.
-It guarantees that attachment orders are not misused and that the rights of the respondent debtor are protected.
+The requirement of a warranted suspicion of embezzlement or alienation is a critical aspect of the legal remedies available for debt collection in the Netherlands.
+It ensures that attachment orders are not misused and that the rights of the respondent debtor are protected.

 However, there are exceptions to this rule.
 For instance, if the applicant is the holder of a bill of exchange, promissory note, or cheque for which non-payment has been established, the requirement of a warranted suspicion does not apply, as stipulated in Article 711(2) of the DCCP.

-This exception underscores the importance of understanding the specific legal requirements for applying for an attachment order within the Netherlands.
+This exception highlights the importance of understanding the specific legal requirements for each type of attachment under Dutch law.

 2. Real Estate and Vehicles: Real estate, aircraft, and vessels can also be subject to attachment.
 This prevents debtors from selling or transferring these valuable assets to avoid paying their debts.